Falls Festival: 2005

 In 2005 tickets for the Marion Bay festival sold out two and a half days after going on sale on 15 August, and Lorne tickets selling out one week after coming on sale.

 Further allocations of tickets for both festivals were released during December and sold out within hours of coming on sale.
-An unlimited number of Falls Festival patrons were able to attend the 'Falls Cinema' on Thursday 29 December (one day earlier than the official kick-off) in an effort to minimize traffic congestion.
+An unlimited number of Falls Festival patrons were able to attend the 'Falls Cinema' on Thursday 29 December (one day earlier than the official kick-off) in an effort to minimise traffic congestion.
 In Tasmania, the number of tickets available were capped at 9000.

 2006

 In early July, a new website for the 2006 event was launched.
 People were able to subscribe to the official mailing list and be entered into the draw to be offered tickets ahead of the official release date of 16 August.
 Subscribers that were selected were notified by 30 July.
 Tickets for the 2006 festival were put on sale as of 9 am, 16 August.
 All tickets to the Lorne event were gone in about 2 hours.
 The Marion Bay event followed suit, with all tickets sold out within 3.5 hours.

 The announced performers as of 28 December, include: